akkur-software/veexray/README.md

-### VEEXRAY ENGINE
+### VEEX ENGINE (XRAY VEEX EDITION)

-Veexray Engine it is Veex edition of the X-Ray Monolith 1.5.3
+Veex Engine it is fork of the X-Ray Monolith 1.5.3

 ...